 Wait, what…?
 Despite the story’s universe being convincingly detailed throughout, this is the very first mention in the entire trilogy of humans changing sex.
 There was possibly some mention here and there of gay sexualities, but I’m 99.99% sure that a word-search would turn up zero instances of ‘trans’, or even ‘gender’, before this.

 More than that, just think of what could be done with total body modification on this scale.
-If changing sex was simply a matter of chromosome-tweaking, hormones and a bit of cosmetic surgery, there wouldn’t be just trans people (and just by-the-by, if their very chromosomes have been changed, how could anybody know that trans people were trans?); there would also be actual sexless non-binary people and real dual-sexed hermaphrodites (despite the stories, true human hermaphrodism is simply not possible); there would be real furries too – people would be going around in whatever exotic body form they desired.
+If changing sex was simply a matter of chromosome-tweaking, hormones and a bit of cosmetic surgery, there wouldn’t be just trans people (and just by-the-by, if their very chromosomes have been changed, how could anybody know that trans people were trans?
+With every cell in their bodies altered right down to the DNA, they would be totally indistinguishable from ‘born’females/males!); there would also be actual sexless non-binary people and real dual-sexed hermaphrodites (despite the stories, true human hermaphrodism is simply not possible); there would be real furries too – people would be going around in whatever exotic body form they desired.
 Because that’s what people would do, if the technology existed.
 More than that, such technology would remove the need to terraform planets – human colonists could adapt their bodies to the environment, instead of the other way about.

 And with a technology capable of modifying living cells at the chromosome level, why stop at physical changes?
 How about curing intractable mental disorders as well, by ‘tweaking’ a few hundred carefully selected neurons?
 That way, B’s gender dysphoria could have been be dealt with in moments, leaving her happy with the perfect body she already had.